“The first law of leadership is that people do what people see.” –John Maxwell

 Tom was a firefighter who was much older than I, and every moment he wasn’t working, he was climbing.

+Then it was my turn to lead the next pitch (the next section of the climb).
 When I ascended a route, Tom would make suggestions for what I could do better.
-Then, he would climb up behind me while he carefully evaluated how I had placed each piece of gear in the cracks and crevices of the rock.
+Then, he would climb up behind me while he evaluated how I had placed each piece of gear in the cracks and crevices of the rock.

 - “Never do this,” he would say.